 Over the last 16 years, I have witnessed various business professionals transition to teaching and find it was their best decision.

 Making a successful career change to education will require you to uncover and communicate your transferable skills.
-These attributes and core competencies need to be relevant to teaching to convince the hiring authority you will value the school and its students.
+These attributes and core competencies must be relevant to teaching to convince the hiring authority that you will value the school and its students.

-It is highly recommended to act safely when testing a second career option by researching your thoughts and ideas.
-Don’t get me wrong, making a career transformation is often the best decision people make.
+It is highly recommended that you act safely when testing a second career option by researching your thoughts and ideas.
+Don’t get me wrong; making a career transformation is often the best decision people make.

 How to Identify Transferable Teaching Skills